Prittlewell Priory

 Prittlewell Priory is a medieval priory in the Prittlewell area of Southend, Essex, England.
-It was founded in the 12th century, by monks from the Cluniac Priory of St Pancras in Lewes, East Sussex, and passed into private hands at the time of the Dissolution of the Monasteries under Henry VIII.
-The last private owner, the jeweller R. A. Jones, gave the priory and the grounds to the local council.
-The grounds now form a public park, Priory Park, and the Grade I listed building is open to the public as a museum.
-Priory Park is located adjacent to the priory.
+It was founded in the 12th century, by monks from the Cluniac Priory of St Pancras in Lewes, East Sussex, and passed into private hands at the time of the dissolution of the monasteries under Henry VIII.
+Southend jeweller and philanthropist R. A. Jones, purchased the Priory from the Scratton family and donated the priory and the grounds to the local council to form a public park.
+The grounds were opened as a public park, Priory Park, and the Grade I listed building is open to the public as a museum, the first museum opened in Southend.
 The remains of the priory are a scheduled monument.

 History

 Prittlewell Priory was founded by the Cluniac Order as a cell to the Priory of St Pancras at Lewes, East Sussex.
 Prittlewell was one of the lesser monasteries, housing not more than 18 monks.
 In 1536 much of the building was destroyed, and what remained was much altered during the 18th century.
 Alterations were made again in the early 20th century, when the refectory was restored and partly rebuilt.
 A number of original features do survive, including a 12th-century doorway with chevron and dog-tooth ornamentation.

 After the Dissolution the priory was a private residence.
 According to William White, in his 1848 Directory of Essex, on the Dissolution "...[the Priory's] revenues were valued at £194.14s.3d. per annum, and it was granted to Lord Chancellor Thomas Audley, who conveyed it to Robert, son of Lord Rich.
 It afterwards passed with the manor to various families".
 The last family to live there, the 19th-century Scrattons, are explored in an exhibition inside the house.
 In 1917 the building was purchased by Robert Jones, and in May 1922 it opened as Southend's first museum.

 In 2011 works began on refurbishing the existing buildings and the construction of a new Visitor Centre.
 The £2 million works were in part funded by the Heritage Lottery Fund and the Cory Environmental Trust in Southend-on-Sea, and were undertaken by The Facility Architects and Ibex Interiors.
 Works were completed in the summer of 2012 and the Priory re-opened in the June of that year.
 The new Visitor Centre, adjacent to the Priory, opened in February 2013.